paulstothard/helpful_commands/README.md

 To keep the drop shadow perform the last step without holding `Option`.

+To copy the screenshot to the clipboard instead of saving it to a file, use `Command+Control+Shift+4`.

 ### Take a webpage screenshot using Firefox

 1. Press `F12` to open the Firefox Developer Tools.